dlp-kdd2022/dlp-kdd2022.github.io/index.md

 - Generative Adversarial Networks for High-Dimensional, Sparse, and Imbalanced Data
 - Leveraging Insights from Traditional Machine Learning and Data Mining Approaches to Deal with High-Dimensional, Sparse, and Imbalanced Data in the Deep Learning World
 - Moral and Social Issues Related to the Applications of Models trained on High-Dimensional, Sparse, and Imbalanced Data
-- Other Challenges Eencountered in Real-World Applications
+- Other Challenges Encountered in Real-World Applications

 ## Call for papers